f3d-app/f3d/doc/libf3d/CLASSES.md

 The engine constructor lets you choose the type of window in its constructor, `NONE`, `NATIVE`, `NATIVE_OFFSCREEN`, `EXTERNAL`.
 Default is `NATIVE`.
 See [Window class](window-class) documentation for more info.
 Please note that the engine will not provide a interactor with `NONE` and `EXTERNAL`.

+A static function `loadPlugin` can also be called to load reader plugins.
+It must be called before loading any file.
+An internal plugin containing VTK native readers can be loaded by calling `f3d::engine::loadPlugin("native");`

 ## Loader class

 The loader class is responsible to read and load the file from the disk.
 It supports reading multiple files and even folders.